OurRootsOrg/cms-server/README.md

 In the `ourroots` directory, run `make` to run unit tests and build.

-Tests have broken; I'm not sure why; need to investigate.
+TODO: Tests have broken; I'm not sure why; need to investigate.

 ## Saving and restoring elasticsearch volume data
 ### creates /tmp/cms_esdata.tar.bz2 from cms_esdata